medhatiwari/HybridSecure/README.md

 The function then uses a nested "with" statement to open each file in the list and read its binary data.
 The binary data is read using the "read" method, which reads the entire contents of the file at once.
 The binary data is then written to the new file at the specified file path using the "write" method.
 The "write" method writes the binary data to the file in a single step.

 Once all the file chapters have been read and written to the new file, the 'files' folder is emptied using the "empty_folder" function from the "tools" module.
 This ensures that the folder is empty and ready to be used for future file restorations.

-The restoration process is an essential component of the project on hybrid cryptography.
-Splitting files into multiple parts and restoring them can help secure data, prevent unauthorized access, and ensure efficient transmission and storage.